axelchalon/axelchalon.github.io/0-book-review/_posts/2023-03-15-your-symphony-of-selves-summary.md

 * An identity can be a bundle of certain selves.
 * Micros: behavioural units that can be addressed without targetting any one self.
 ^
-# <a name="Getting along and communicating with selves"></a>Getting along and communicating with selves
+# Getting along and communicating with selves
 * Your inner voices are the voices of your different selves.
 * "The fundamental task of life is to track down the various selves, observe them, acknowledge them, get to know them, assign them tasks and reach consensus over a shared direction"
 * Understand your selves